-Areas of Disability - any of the disability conditions that qualify a child between the ages of three through twenty-one years for special education under Part B of IDEA.
+Areas of Disability - any of the disability conditions that qualify a child between the ages of three through 21 years for special education under Part B of IDEA.

-Child Find Notification - required notification to be sent to public school personnel responsible for child find, for all children enrolled in ITP or determined eligible for ITP who are at least twenty-seven months of age, of limited information to include: child's name, date of birth, and date of enrollment in early intervention, along with your family's name, address, and phone number.
+Child Find Notification - required notification to be sent to public school personnel responsible for child find, for all children enrolled in ITP who are at least 30 of age, of limited information to include: child's name and date of birth, along with your name, address, email, preferred language, EISC, and phone number.
+Child Find notification is also sent for children determined eligible for Part C less than 90 days before their third birthday.